-5. Significant accounting policies
+4. Significant accounting policies

-5.1 Revenues recognition
+4.1 Revenues recognition

-- a) Sales of goods are recognised when the significant risks and rewards of ownership of the goods have passed to the buyer.
-Sales are the invoiced value, excluding value added tax, of goods supplied after deducting discounts and allowances, except for consignment where the revenue from consignment is recognized when the event of either the sales report is received or the payment is received first. - b) Advertising service revenue is recognised when services have been rendered taking into account the stage of completion. - c) School entrance fees are recognised as income at the time of acceptance of the students by the subsidiary.
+Sales of goods are recognised when the significant risks and rewards of ownership of the goods have passed to the buyer.
+Sales are the invoiced value, excluding value added tax, of goods supplied after deducting discounts and allowances, except for consignment where the revenue from consignment is recognized when the event of either the sales report is received or the payment is received first.

-- d) Education supporting fees are recognised as income of the school term to which they relate. - e) Interest income is recognised on an accrual basis based on the effective interest rate. - f) Dividends are recognised when the right to receive the dividends is established.
+- b) Advertising service revenue is recognised when services have been rendered taking into account the stage of completion. - Service income is recognised when services have been rendered taking into account the stage of completion. - d) School entrance fees are recognised as income at the time of acceptance of the students by the subsidiary. - e) Education supporting fees are recognised as income of the school term to which they relate. - f) Interest income is recognised on an accrual basis based on the effective interest rate. - g) Dividends are recognised when the right to receive the dividends is established.

-5.2 Cash and cash equivalents
+4.2 Cash and cash equivalents